Grown-Up Care for Congenital Heart Disease

 The ACHD program also includes Christopher Snyder, MD, Chief of Pediatric Cardiology at UH Rainbow, a national leader in the field of congenital heart electrophysiology for both children and adults.
 A multi-disciplinary team of other adult congenital heart disease experts, including nurse practitioners, nurses and social workers well-versed in the unique challenges of this population are also part of the program.

 A FOCUS ON INTEGRATED CARE: PEDIATRIC AND ADULT CARDIOVASCULAR SERVICES

-The ACHD program is a new addition to the nationally recognized adult-focused UH Harrington HVI led by Marco Costa, MD, PhD, President of UH Harrington HVI.
-Though ACHD affects a relatively small population when compared to the total number of adults treated for acquired heart diseases, Dr. Costa, in partnership with the Congenital Heart Collaborative at UH Rainbow, has dedicated significant support to developing a cross-cutting program that ensures this population receives the best care possible.
+The ACHD program is a new addition to the nationally recognized adult-focused UH Harrington HVI.
+Though ACHD affects a relatively small population when compared to the total number of adults treated for acquired heart diseases, in partnership with the Congenital Heart Collaborative at UH Rainbow, the UHHVI has dedicated significant support to developing a cross-cutting program that ensures this population receives the best care possible.